F5Networks/f5-openstack-agent/docs/README.rst

 Guides
 ------

-See the `F5 OpenStack LBaaSv2 user documentation`_.
+See the `F5 Integration for OpenStack`_ user documentation.

 .. index::
    single: f5-openstack-agent; install